-- If cloning is not allowed or not enabled, masking/unmasking can only be used by the original module within its host appliance. - If cloning is allowed and enabled, masking/unmasking can be used across multiple modules within the same domain.
+• If cloning is not allowed or not enabled, masking/unmasking can only be used by the original module within its host appliance.

+• If cloning is allowed and enabled, masking/unmasking can be used across multiple modules within the same domain.

-The following tables summarize the module and partition capabilities, showing the typical capability settings for modules configured as Luna® SA crypto modules and Luna PCI stand-alone modules.
-An X indicates a default capability setting and a C indicates that the setting is dependent on the configuration that was ordered for the module.
-Greyed-out rows indicate that the corresponding capability setting is not used as a default for either type of module.
+The following tables summarize the module and partition capabilities, showing typical capability settings for modules configured as Luna PCI Signing with Backup (SB) and Key Export - SIM (KES) modules, and Luna PCI configured for Luna SA Signing with Cloning (SC), Key Export with Cloning (KEC) and Signing with SIM (SS).
+An X indicates the default capability setting for each configuration of the module.
+Greyedout rows indicate that the corresponding capability setting is not used as a default for any type of module.